42YerevanProjects/minishell/README.md

 objective of this project is to create a simple shell in C.

 This project is a 42 school's duo project.
-The core achievement of the project was that it helped us  get to the core of the Unix system and explore an important part of this system’s API: process creation, input pasring and synchronisation.
+The core achievement of the project was that it helped us  get to the core of the Unix system and explore an important part of this system’s API: process creation, input parsing and synchronisation.

 ## Introduction to the project